You are hereHome / Wallingford Public Library's blog

 Wallingford Public Library's blog

-The Library will be closed on Monday, January 19th in observance of Martin Luther King Day.
-Regular hours resume Tuesday, January 20th.
+The library will be closed on Sunday, February 15th and Monday, February 16th in observance of Presidents Day.
+Regular hours resume on Tuesday, February 17th.